mdlacasse/Owl/README.md

 Final estate value in 2024$: $100,318 ($500,000 nominal)
 --------------------------------------------------------------
 ```
-And an Excel workbook can be saved with all the amounts over the years by using the following command
+And an Excel workbook can be saved with all the amounts over the years by using the following command:
 ```
 plan.saveInstance('jack+jill-1969', True)
 ```